 Enriching the diversity of your gut flora is one of the most overlooked ways to improve acne, as is killing off the unfriendly strains.
 Scientists are researching gut bacteria and its effect on health and acne more than ever.

 It’s become clear that acne-prone Westerners completely lack gut flora diversity compared to Africans or Asians.
-We don’t have the species that, for instance, manufacture serotonin or lower inflammation because 1) our lifestyle is so sanitised, 2) we don’t eat fermented foods like yoghurt or sauerkraut, and 3) we don’t eat enough plants with prebiotics like onions or cruciferous vegetables.
+We don’t have the species that, for instance, manufacture serotonin or lower inflammation because 1) our lifestyle is so sanitised, 2) we don’t eat fermented foods like yoghurt or sauerkraut, and 3) we don’t eat enough plants with prebiotics like onions or garlic.

 This is important for acne patients because a bias towards bad bacteria can cause leaky gut syndrome, where a constant stream of inflammatory molecules flows through your bloodstream.